aalok2/E-commerce-Application/README.md

 You will need to create basic tables mentioned in the models file , to run the application seemlessly

 One important note : After logging in the user will recieve a token in response and has to use the token in making subsequent api requests wherever neccesary
+Add a header named authorizartion the value must contain
+Bearer Token
-Add a header named authorizartion and the value must contain Bearer Token This is just for the sake of backend applicaiton testing , when handlind requests through client the client will automatically send otherwise relevant error codes have been passed to the client
+This is just for the sake of backend applicaiton testing , when handlind requests through client the client will automatically send otherwise relevant error codes have been passed to the client

 Postman Collection :